Gaining weight for a part is good but wearing a ‘fat suit’ is bad? Unpacking the Emma Thompson backlash

-As if the story itself wasn’t controversial enough, the six-part docudrama has also come under criticism for its casting of Zellweger as the lead.
+As if the story itself wasn’t controversial enough, the six-part docudrama also came under criticism for its casting of Zellweger as the lead.
 Why?
-Because she can be seen wearing a body prosthetic – or “fat suit” – in the trailer for the upcoming series.
+Because, like Thompson in Matilda, Zellweger can be seen wearing a body prosthetic – or “fat suit” – throughout the series.

 Speaking to Entertainment Tonight about the transformation, the actress said that it essentially came down to wanting to be as accurate in their portrayal of the story as possible.
 “The idea is to be accurate, the idea is accuracy,” she said.
 “I think, especially in the case of telling this story, it was really important to as closely resemble Pam Hupp as we possibly could, because she seems so familiar, she seems like someone that we recognise and we know.”